ashabakshi/DL_Clear_Basics/Transformers/Transformers.md

 **Q: What are attention weights?**
 > Attention weights are probabilities assigned to each encoder hidden state indicating how relevant that input word is for generating the current output word.
 They are computed using a score function followed by softmax.

-**Q: How is the context vector different in attention-based models?**
+**Q: How is the context vector different in attention-based models??**
 > In basic Seq2Seq the context vector is fixed — the same for all output steps.
 In attention-based models the context vector is dynamic — recomputed at every decoder step as a weighted sum of all encoder hidden states.. it will be helpful
 ---